elektito/qlog/README.md

-Obviously this might not be a good choice for large and complex projects, but if you want something small to use in your throwaway program, and you want it to accept QStrings and have a name with the "q" at the beginning, this is a good choice for your.
+Obviously this might not be a good choice for large and complex projects, but if you want something small to use in your throwaway program, and you want it to accept QStrings and have a name with a "q" at the beginning, this is a good choice for you.

 Oh, and qlog is distributed under GPLv3.
 Just saying!